Redesigning home search for

 Zillow, the leading U.S. real estate website, hosts about 2 million daily users.
 Since it launched in 2006, the home shopping experience rarely changed.

-During my tenure, we launched the biggest redesign in 5 years to address issues, resulting in a 26% reduction in drop-offs and 7% increase in customer satisfaction.
+During my tenure, we delivered our first AI-powered experience and launched the biggest redesign in 5 years to address issues, resulting in a 26% reduction in drop-offs and 7% increase in customer satisfaction.

 As Director of UX for the home page, search, and home details page (HDP), I led a team of 8 designers and 1 manager to help make those changes.